havokrazor/havokrazor/README.md

 # Hello, I'm Raza Shaikh 👋
 🚀 **Cloud Engineer | DevOps Enthusiast | Problem Solver**

-Based in Pune, I specialize in creating scalable, secure, and cost-efficient cloud solutions.
-With hands-on experience in AWS and DevOps practices, I thrive on solving complex challenges in the cloud.
+with expertise in building, optimizing, and managing cloud infrastructures.
+With hands-on experience in AWS services and DevOps tools, I strive to create scalable, secure, and cost-efficient solutions.

 ---